planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Complete the input boxes as required and in the :guilabel:`URL` box enter the folder where you created the pyramid.
 Save and publish the layer.

 When we created a MosaicImage store, GeoServer automatically added the shapefile containing the tile index.
-For the ImagePyramid store it also generates additional files that describe the structure of the pyramid and optimizes access to the pyramid using its files.
+For the ImagePyramid store it also generates additional files that describe the structure of the pyramid and optimizes access to the pyramid using those files.
 In particular:

-.. todo:: which files does it use to optimize access?

 * All files in the pyramid folder (those corresponding to the original resolution, first level), are moved to a folder named ``0``.
 * An index shapefile is created for the mosaic representing each pyramid level, and stored in the corresponding folder.

-If you have a large dataset, it is usually a good idea to complete the first step manually after the pyramid tiles have been created.
+If you have a large dataset, it is usually a good idea to manually move the files to the folder named ``0`` after the pyramid tiles have been created, and before creating the ImagePyramid datastore in GeoServer.
 Otherwise, if it takes too much time to copy the files the data store creation request may expire.

-.. todo:: clarify what the first step was?

 Fine-tuning GeoServer
 ---------------------